stevenxchung/AWS-CSAA-ACloudGuru/Section 05 -- EC2 - The Backbone of AWS/README.md

 * For instance store volumes - The root device for an instance launched from the AMI is an instance store volume created from a template stored in S3

 ### EBS vs Instance Store - Exam Tips
-* Instance store volumes are sometimes called Ephermeral Storage
+* Instance store volumes are sometimes called Ephemeral Storage
 * Instance store volumes cannot be stopped.
 If the underlying host fails, you lose your data
 * EBS backed instance can be stopped.
 You will not lose the data on this instance if it is stopped
 * You can reboot both, you will not lose your data